teachingaway/teachingaway.github.io/_posts/2014-01-01-series-a-term-sheets-for-startups.md

 ## Negotiating the Term Sheet

+[Upside Risk](http://blog.samaltman.com/upside-risk).
+[Sam Altman](https://twitter.com/sama), 2013.
+Angels make their money from investing in rare companies that deliver 100x returns.
+The the real risk for angel investors is missing out on that outstanding investment, not failing to get their money back on their non-unicorn companies.

 [Horses, rabbits and poker: How to raise money from venture capitalists](https://medium.com/@twang/horses-rabbits-and-poker-b00d1bd56210). [*Ted Wang*](https://twitter.com/twang), 2014.
 Some negotiation tactics to get a better term sheet from VCs.
 For example, “I’d love to meet you in n weeks, but I have a second partner meeting at another firm next week, so I’m concerned that things might have progressed by that time.”